- How Sleep Works

 This buying guide will show you reviews of the best CPAP cleaners as well as factors to consider when you’re shopping.
 Look at the reviews below then the buying guide where we explain why you need a CPAP cleaner and features to look for while shopping for the best device to keep your CPAP mask clean and bacteria-free.

-We chose the Lumin as our Editor’s Pick because it’s extremely effective at killing bacteria in your CPAP mask.
+We chose the Lumin as our Runner-Up Pick because it’s extremely effective at killing bacteria in your CPAP mask.
 It uses UV-C, high energy light at 265 nanometers, which is lethal to most germs and microbes.
 The same tech used in ambulances where germ eradication is critical.

 Because it relies on light waves, the cleaning process is rapid.
 In five minutes, your CPAP mask is clean and ready to use.
 Plus, the Lumin can disinfect other household items.
 Buyers use the UV-C process to clean CPAP mask and hoses as well as toothbrushes, hearing aids, and other items.